State-by-State Medicaid Challenges: What Providers Need to Know in 2025

 Medicaid is a lifeline for millions — but navigating it in 2025 feels more like managing 50 different programs than one unified system.
 Every state has its own rules, processes, timelines, and pain points.
 For providers, this patchwork system creates major challenges in billing, compliance, and service delivery.

-Whether you're a home health agency in Texas or an IDD provider in Michigan, understanding your state's specific Medicaid landscape is critical.
-Here are just a few key issues facing providers in 2025.
+Whether you're a home health agency in Texas or an IDD provider in Michigan, understanding your state’s specific Medicaid landscape is critical.
+Here are some of the biggest issues providers face in 2025 — and how to stay ahead.

 Why Medicaid Varies So Much by State

-In 2025, this variation is more pronounced than ever due to pandemic-era flexibilities ending, budget pressures increasing, and workforce shortages growing.
+In 2025, this variation is more pronounced than ever, due to:

-Here’s a breakdown of the most common — and urgent — state-by-state Medicaid issues affecting providers this year in just a few select states.
+Here’s a snapshot of urgent state-specific Medicaid issues affecting providers this year:

 California

-- Challenge: Transition to CalAIM (California Advancing and Innovating Medicaid) continues to disrupt workflows.
+Challenge: Ongoing CalAIM (California Advancing and Innovating Medicaid) transition disrupts provider workflows.

 Texas

-- Challenge: Delays and denials through TMHP’s Long-Term Care portal.
+Challenge: Denials and delays through TMHP’s Long-Term Care portal.

 New York

-- Challenge: OPWDD updates to billing codes and increased audits for IDD services.
+Challenge: OPWDD billing code changes and increased audits for IDD services.

-- Watch for: Managed Care expansion and uncertain provider reimbursements.
+Watch for: Expansion of Managed Care and uncertainty around provider reimbursement.

 Florida